brickbots/PiFinder/docs/source/build_guide.rst

 --------

 Most people will want to print the dovetail mount which fits into the finder shoe included on most telescopes.
 The dovetail mount is angle adjustable.
-This is to allow the PiFinder to sit upright so the screen is easily visible.
+This allows to orient the screen surface (roughly) vertical and perpendicular to the ground.
+This puts the inertial motion sensor into the expected position.
 See the image below for a better explanation:

 .. image:: ../../images/finder_shoe_angle.png